pkErbynn/design-pattern-java/README.md

 Advantages and Drawbacks
 * number of objects at runtime is reduced
 * centralizes states for "virtual" objects into a single location for sharing

+### 7. Proxy Pattern
+This pattern provides a rep for another object in order to control the client's access to it